top of page

 Day 3 - Gamcheon Cultural Village and Nampo

 Morning: Just a 30 minute train ride from Busan Station is the picturesque Gamcheon Village.
-When you visit, you'll notice the charming old-style architecture, colorful buildings, and many people wearing the traditional South Korean Hanbok clothing.
+When you visit, you'll notice the charming old-style architecture, colourful buildings, and many people wearing the traditional South Korean Hanbok clothing.
 As part of the Busan pass, there's an activity that offers a 1-hour rental for wearing a Hanbok while strolling around the village.
 We highly recommend this activity as it was provided a truly unique experience.
 Additionally, the village is home to plenty of souvenir shops, coffee shops, and food stores, so make sure to take some time to explore and enjoy them!

 Afternoon: After enjoying the morning exploring Gamcheon Cultural Village, you should definitely make your way over to the Nampo area and visit the iconic Busan Tower.
 The tower not only offers a fantastic viewpoint, but it also features a fun mini-game that you can participate in using your smartphone for a chance to win a prize.
 While you're in the area, be sure to stop by BIFF Square and indulge in some delicious Korean street food.
 One particular favorite is the Korean Sweet Pancake (Hotteok) was our favourite and is something we still drool over to this day!